cheomanigua/godotdoc/content/docs/data_models/bit_flags.md

 ```

-There are two ways to set the bits of the flags: using the `elements` variable value of type `int`, or using a left shift bit operator (LSO):
+There are two ways to set the bits of the flags: using the `elements` variable value of type `int`, or using the left shift bit operator (LSO):

 We can set 1, 2 or 3 bits at the same time by using the variable value.
 For the first three bits, values range from 1 to 7.
 The **value** is the sum of the *indexes*.
 I said *indexes* to help visualize the graphic above, but there are no actual indexes in the variable.
 So, if we want to set the first two bits, we sum 1 + 2.
 To set all three bits, we sum 1 + 2 + 4.